nicodewet/mvnz/README.md

 % docker rmi nicodewet/mwnz:latest-amd64
 ```

 The second iteration focussed on getting an arm64 image published as quickly as possible.
-I used a Dockerfile here rather which differs
+I used a Dockerfile here which differs
 from the previous process.
 I had to park image security concerns and other matters.

 ```